If you're submitting your resume online it's important to do it correctly. Learn all about online resume submission

 - Protect your identity by creating and using a cyber-safe version of your resume for responding blindly to online job advertisements or recruiting companies.
-To learn more about how to make documents cyber-safe, you can take a look at our extra on Create a Cyber-Safe Resume.
-Once you have made direct contact with an actual employer, you may send your regular resume version.
-Make sure you also delete any automatic signatures with personal contact information from your email message.
+To learn more about how to make documents cyber-safe, you can take a look at our extra on how to Create a Cyber-Safe Resume.
+Once you have made direct contact with an actual employer, you can send your regular resume version.
+Make sure to also delete any automatic signatures with personal contact information from your email message.

 - Make your email stand out by including an interesting entry into the subject line.
-For example, Captivating Teacher with five years of Language Arts experience is more eye catching than My Resume.
-However, be careful of using common spam words (free, investment), punctuation, or capitalization that may cause your message to be blocked by spam filters.
+For example, Captivating Teacher with five years of Language Arts experience may get more attention than My Resume.
+However, be careful of using common spam words (e.g., free, investment), punctuation, or capitalization that may cause your message to be blocked by spam filters.

 - Test your email by sending it to friends and family and having them forward the message back to you.
-Check the email to make sure it is readable and accurate.
+Check the email to make sure it is legible and accurate.